SPEAKER APPLICATION FORMS

 - A target teaching level description for your session, following ACFW's course rating system:

-Writers who have been studying the craft for a while and have become strong writers, are receiving some requests for full manuscripts, but are getting rejected and haven't acquired an agent will benefit from this track.
-Classes will delve deeper into strengthening the elements of a good manuscript and proposal as well as help identify the areas a writer needs to improve to help advance his/her career.
+These sessions will best benefit writers with moderate experience.
+The material presented for those writers making progress on a novel or novels.
+These classes will delve deeper into strengthening the elements of a good manuscript and proposal as well as help identify the areas a writer needs to improve to help advance his/her career.

 A reference for previous fiction teaching experience (if any).